happycod3r/Term-Lock/README.md

 ## [About](#about)

 Term-Lock is a simple 1 way authentification system that allows you to block access and add a layer of security to your terminal by prompting for a pin which is then encrypted and stored on the system in a hidden folder and file.
 You can use this as a stand-alone script or integrate it easily into anything else.
-Since Term-Lock is wrapped into one function, it's all that needs to be called to work, so you can place it wherever you want.
-If you have some functionality you want to block or a route in the control flow of your code you want to protect and secure access to, simply place a call to `term_lock` before it and this will put a barrier between what you want to protect and unauthorized usage and you will now need a pin to continue the control flow or move on in any instance.
+Since Term-Lock is wrapped into one function, it's all that needs to be called to work and you can place the call to term_lock wherever you want.
+If you have some functionality you want to block or a route in the control flow of your code you want to protect and secure access to, just place a call to `term_lock` before it, and this will put a barrier between what you want to protect and unauthorized usage.
+You will now need a pin to continue the control flow or move on in any instance.

 For example check out this hypothetical function call stack:
 ```bash